 In my declining years, I sometimes stray from the glorious path of theory, and feel the pull of the brute facts.
 What I told you about information and agency can be seen as theory-bound and normative: this is the information that is truly available in the world, these are the conclusions that agents should draw, these are the game-theoretic equilibria they should attain.
-In this classical perspective, the laws of logical dynamics have no descriptive content, and how people really act, presumably stupid and ill-mannered, can be left to cognitive or behavioral scientists.
+In this classical perspective, the laws of logical dynamics have no descriptive content, and how people really act, presumably stupid and ill-mannered, can be left to cognitive or behavioural scientists.

-But I fear that this common cozy analytic separation of the normative and descriptive reflects intellectual poverty rather than safety.
-Logical theory that ignores actual cognitive behavior seems dangerously empty, lacking focus.
+But I fear that this common cosy analytic separation of the normative and descriptive reflects intellectual poverty rather than safety.
+Logical theory that ignores actual cognitive behaviour seems dangerously empty, lacking focus.
 On the other hand, I do not want to lose the potential of normative thinking either, that can help us improve performance, or design better ways of dealing with the world and with one another.
-In other words, things are complicated, and I have no definitive line to offer.22
+For instance, my earlier emphasis on correction rather than guaranteed correctness of intelligent behaviour mixes these two motives.
+It moves closer to real human behaviour, but what we call successful 'correction' will still depend on norms.
+In other words, things are subtle and complex here, and I have no definitive line to offer.21